nishanths/zoom.js/README.md

 ## Usage

-Install the package.
+Install the package:

 ```
 npm i @nishanths/zoom.js
 ```

-Link the `dist/zoom.css` file in your application.
-For example:
+Link the `dist/zoom.css` file in your application:

 ```html
 <link href="zoom.css" rel="stylesheet">
 ```

-Import and use symbols from the package.
-For example:
+Import and use symbols from the package:

 ```ts
 import { zoom } from "@nishanths/zoom.js"
 ```

-The JavaScript files in `dist/` are ES modules.
+The js files in `dist/` are ES modules.

 Note that the `package.json` for the package specifies the `module` property but not the `main` property.
 You may need a module-aware tool to correctly include